 Love them or hate them — most of us need a job.
-If you’re unemployed or self-employed you may face a bit of an uphill battle when it comes time to apply for a mortgage.
+If you’re unemployed or self-employed you may face a bit of an uphill battle when it comes time to apply and qualify for a mortgage.
 Even if you have enough money saved or generate plenty of income from your own business, some lenders will look at you as a risky bet and make it harder to qualify for their lending products.

 Read on for insight into how to buy a house without a job and how to improve your odds of mortgage approval.

 When it comes time to buy a home, most of us need a mortgage to help bridge the gap between the down payment and sale price of the home.
-If you don’t have a job you will face more challenges when it comes time to apply for a mortgage — even if you have income coming in as someone who is self-employed.
+If you don’t have a job you will face more challenges when it comes time to apply for a home loan — even if you have income coming in as someone who is self-employed.

 All of that being said, it’s still possible to get your hands on a mortgage even if you don’t have a full-time job that generates a consistent income.
+For example, if you have other liquid assets or passive income you may still get a mortgage when you're unemployed.

 If you don’t have a job and are thinking of buying a home, it’s understandable that you may lay awake at night with one thought on your mind: Can you buy a house without a job?